xiaowen-oss/ASC-ODE-team09/Exercise1/Report1.md

 ![ Plot 2 : Phase Plots ](plot4.png)

-### Comparation: Explicit Euler Method vs Improved Euler Method
+### Comparison: Explicit Euler Method vs Improved Euler Method
 - Obviously, the Improved Euler method shows significantly better stability and accuracy for the mass–spring system.

 - For all three time steps, the time-evolution plots indicate that Improved Euler preserves both the amplitude and phase of the oscillation almost perfectly over long times.
 In contrast, Explicit Euler exhibits clear fluctuation.